 Knights Landing rotary screw traps (Figure WR_KLRST, Appendix 11A): Passage begins in early to mid-September, though rarely as early as late August.
 The first half (50%) is variable, happening as early as the first of November or as late as early March.
 The bulk (90%) of the run begins to pass from early October to mid-early March, and can take only a few weeks to pass, with the bulk of the run finishing in mid-December to mid-March.

-Sacramento beach seines 1st (Figure WE_Seines, Appendix 11A): Occurrence can begin anywhere from mid-September to mid-December and can end anywhere from mid- January to the first of April.
+Sacramento beach seines (Figure WE_Seines, Appendix 11A): Occurrence can begin anywhere from mid-September to mid-December and can end anywhere from mid- January to the first of April.
 The first half (50%) occurs from early December, rarely mid-November, to the first of March, whereas the main portion (90%) of the run begins to occur in the seines in mid-October to mid-January and ends early January to early March.
-The exception to these trends was 2009 when the entire run occurred in approximately one week surrounding March.

 Sacramento trawls (Sherwood Harbor) (Figure WR_Sherwood, Appendix 11A): Occurrence begins from early September to early March and ends from the first of March to the end of April.
 The bulk (50%) occurs anywhere from the end of November to the first of April, whereas the main portion (90%) is highly variable, beginning from late October to mid-March and finishing from Mid- February to early April.
-The exception to these trends was 2012, when the entire cohort occurred in roughly 10 days surrounding December 1st.

 Chipps Island trawls (Figure WR_Chipps, Appendix 11A): Occurrence begins anywhere from the first of December to early March and finishes consistently from mid-April to the end of May.
 The first half (50%) occurs from early March to mid-April, whereas the main portion (90%) occurs in late December to late March and finish by late March to late April.